AB-physics/Energy-Optimization-of-Molecular-Structures/Gaussian /Hydrogen molecule/Scan/README.md

 Once Gaussian completes the calculations, it generates an output file with the .out extension.
 To analyze the results and visualize them, we use the GaussView software.
 ## input
+I performed a bond length scan for the hydrogen molecule using the Hartree-Fock (HF) method and the 6-31G(d) basis set.
+The bond distance
+𝐵
+B between the hydrogen atoms started at 0.5 Å and was scanned with steps of 0.01 Å over a range of 0.5 to 1.2 Å. The input file was as follows: